 - Your child looks or acts very sick

-- Earache, but none of the symptoms described above (Reason: possible ear infection)
+- Earache, but none of the symptoms above (Reason: Could be an ear infection)

 - Pus or cloudy discharge from ear canal